patelmeen9-dotcom/ai-native-ai-engineering/week2/README.md

 The brief does not hand you equations for entropy, information gain, mutual information, cross-entropy, KL divergence, Jensen–Shannon divergence, calibration, or value of information.
 It gives you the plain-English meaning, a concrete example, and **a prompt to paste into ChatGPT, Claude, or Gemini** to learn each one properly.

-That is deliberate.
-Nine of the thirteen concepts you need were never taught in the sessions.
+That is deliberate. some of the concepts you need were never taught in the sessions.
 Going and learning them yourself is the assignment.

 ## Two skills